John S. Jacobs

-John Swanson Jacobs (1815 or 1817 (Note: Since John was two years younger than his sister Harriet, the calculation of his birthdate depends on hers.
+John Swanson Jacobs (1815 or 1817 (Note: Enslaved persons seldom knew their own birthdates.
+Since John was two years younger than his sister Harriet, the calculation of his birthdate depends on hers.
 Her biographer Yellin gives 1813 as the year of Harriet's birth, without detailing day, month or season.
 Her tombstone, however, gives February 11, 1815 as the date of her birth (John's tombstone has no dates).
 Mary Maillard, who would in 2017 become the editor of the letters of Harriet's daughter, argues in favor of 1815 as the year of Harriet's birth in an article published in 2013.
-The dates and ages in this article are given according to Yellin.) – December 19, 1873) was a Black author and abolitionist.
-After escaping from slavery in North Carolina, for a time he worked in whaling and other employment that took him around the world.
-In 1861, an edited autobiography entitled A True Tale of Slavery was published in four consecutive editions of the London weekly The Leisure Hour.
-He had left the manuscript for the autobiography with acquaintances.
-However, the unabridged and uncensored version, The United States Governed by Six Hundred Thousand Despots, had already been published by him in a Sydney, Australia newspaper in 1855.
-The Australian version was rediscovered and subsequently republished in 2024.
-The full autobiography is described among slave narratives as "unique for its global perspective and its uncensored fury".
-He castigated both the slave holders (the 600,000) and the rest of American society for their complicity.
-John Jacobs also features prominently, under the pseudonym "William", in the classic Incidents in the Life of a Slave Girl (1861), authored by his sister Harriet Jacobs.
+John's biographer Schroeder follows Yellin, noting that John's death certificate has February 9, 1818 as his birthdate.
+The dates and ages in this article are given according to Schroeder and Yellin.) – December 19, 1873) was a Black (Note: His editor and biographer Schroeder calls him "an ex-American, a Black citizen of the world".) author and abolitionist.
+After escaping from slavery in North Carolina, he became prominent in abolitionist circles of the northeastern United States.
+He was closely connected with the authors of the two slave narratives read most widely today, his sister Harriet Jacobs and his friend and ally Frederick Douglass.
+Following the passage of the 1850 Fugitive Slave Law, he left the United States and published his autobiography, The United States Governed by Six Hundred Thousand Despots, in a Sydney, Australia newspaper in 1855.
+After being republished in 2024, it was described as unique among slave narratives "for its global perspective and its uncensored fury".